 \section{A Modular Proof Technique}

-In this section, we present a new approach to verifying durable opacity that allows one to leverage existing simulation-based proofs of opacity (see \refsec{sec:overview}).
-An overview of the proof steps are described in \reffig{fig:steps}.
-Given an existing opacity proof (step (1)) that uses simulation against \TMS, the majority of the effort in the modularised proof method is the development of libraries $AM$ and $CM$ that handle memory operations and a proof of durable linearizability between the two.
+In this section, we present a new approach to verifying durable opacity that allows one to leverage existing simulation-based proofs of opacity.
+An overview of the proof steps is shown in \reffig{fig:steps}.
+Given an existing opacity proof (step \circled{1}) that uses simulation against \TMS, the majority of the effort in the modularised proof method is the development of libraries \AM and \CM that handle memory operations and a proof of durable linearizability between the two.
 We exemplify this proof technique on a durable version of the STM algorithm \NOREC which we newly develop below.